Wong Soak Koon teases out the positives from a few essays depicting the struggles faced by seniors against the ravages of time.

 Today it is not uncommon to have people say that the 80s or even, the 90s are the new 60s, perhaps even the 50s, if we want to stretch that hope further.

 We are, after all, proud to have an an energetic, mentally alert 93-year-old prime minister.
 In the United States, Nancy Pelosi, who is expected to become Speaker of the House of Representatives, is no spring chicken either at 78.
-There are a number of such celebrity figures we can cite who both inspire and intrigue us by their energy, but what is aging like for the average person?
+There are a number of such celebrity figures we can cite who both inspire and intrigue us by their energy, but what is ageing like for the average person?

 An excruciatingly honest portrait of the challenges of growing old is detailed by Janet Frame in her short story titled “The Bath”.
 You would have to have a certain calm readiness to read it.
-Yet its truthfulness strikes a chord, waking us from the denials that many of us employ to stave off thinking about aging.
+Yet its truthfulness strikes a chord, waking us from the denials that many of us employ to stave off thinking about ageing.
 I remember an expat colleague of mine in the university who would jog religiously each evening, drizzle or shine, to maintain a youthful physique.
 Nothing wrong with that, of course, unless it feeds the myth that one can be young forever.

 In “The Bath”, Janet Frame takes us through the thoughts and feelings of an elderly widow whose lonely battle with the simplest of daily acts – taking a bath – painfully evokes the tests of growing old: “getting in and out of the bath became such an effort that it was not possible to bathe every night nor even every week.”